Err But They Look Identical I Hear You Say?

 - Alarm bell 3: EAN of the 4pc outer plug box is stamped onto the 1pc inner boxes.
 This should be a different EAN number.

 Unfortunately, we can’t rely on the packaging as a 100% counterfeit measure.
 This is because Denso has factories all over the world and undoubtedly each facility will use a different machine for all aspects of the packaging.
 However, what we can do is look out for clear blooper signs.
 For example the fakes we discovered had the 4pc EAN number as printed on the outer box, printed onto the 1pc inner boxers too.
 This kind of mistake would be impossible with Denso’s manufacturing quality control and would mean they’d have no stock figures on 1pc boxes.
 You can also see the printing sharpness is a lot less in the photo.

-It seems like a pretty very good scanner has been used, however it’s in no league to a print job that’s fresh from an original artwork file.
+It seems like a high quality scanner has been used, however it’s in no league to a print job that’s fresh from an original artwork file.